Did you know one of the main killers of old lenses is fungus and haze?

 The other trick is to buy Silica bead canisters, like these.

 Hydrosorbent Silica Gel Canister 40 Grams – Amazon

 Method #3 – Electronic Dry Cabinet

+This is a fairly expensive option but also very effective if you live in humid climates.
 I haven’t tried the Ruggard Electronic Dry Cabinet yet, but I found them the other day randomly on BHphoto and thought they deserved a mention.
 They are humidity controlled storage lockers for camera equipment.
 I’ll likely grab one of these when I move back to the USA and do a proper review then.
 They are a little expensive, but there is no maintenance and no risk of cancer, they just need power.